basisproject/basisproject.github.io/faq.md

 {:toc}
 </div>

+## Is there central planning?

+No. Production is distributed.
+However, various aspects of production are [tuned by the system](https://gitlab.com/basisproject/tracker/-/issues?scope=all&utf8=%E2%9C%93&state=all&label_name[]=tag%3Acybernetics).

 ## Who decides who can start a company?

 You do.
 There are no central planners.
 If your company agrees to use the Basis system and is a worker-owned cooperative, it can join, and by working there, you are a member.
 As long as the company is meeting a social need, it can operate within the system.